joshrandall8478/joshrandall8478.github.io/src/pages/posts/arch-install-btrfs-encryption.md

 draft: false
 ---

 > *Editors note: This documentation was written by a friend during the Summer of 2023 (hence why I made him the author).
-These commands were transcribed directly from a YouTube video (which will be linked once that video is found).
+These commands were transcribed directly from [this YouTube video](https://youtu.be/Xynotc9BKe8).
 Parts of this document is edited by me for accuracy, continuity, and formatting with this site.*

 ## Formatting Partitions and LUKS